What is the tax basis of a Life settlement and how does this affect life settlement taxation?

 Loosely, before the recent tax law changes, if you were canceling your insurance policy your tax basis was everything that you paid into your policy.
 But if you sold your insurance policy, there was a next to impossible computation which relied on cost of insurance information from the insurance company, which many life insurance companies don’t even track or disclose.
 So through IRS eyes, because you received the benefit of being insured, you had to decide exactly what your costs were after reducing your cost by any insurance charges you paid over time.
 You did actually get the benefit of the insurance, but backing out the costs for that benefit was tedious at best.
 It was confusing.
 It’s not anymore.

-In layman’s terms whatever you paid into the policy minus whatever you’ve already gotten out of it in the form of cash, loans, dividends, etc is your tax basis.
+In layman’s terms whatever you paid into the policy minus whatever you’ve already gotten out of it in the form of cash, loans, dividends, etc. is your tax basis.
+Is the cash value of life insurance taxable?
+It depends.
 Any money you take out of your policy or any proceeds from a life settlement up to that ‘tax basis’ should incur no income taxes.
 For example – if you paid for life insurance over 10 years at $2000 per year, your tax basis would be $20,000 regardless of whether you owned a term life or universal life policy.
 Any amount received over the tax basis up to the surrender value of your policy is treated as ordinary income.
 Anything over your surrender value is still considered capital gains.
 There are variables around whether you did a tax free exchange into your policy and premium payment guidelines, but for the most part, what you paid into your policy is now your tax basis.

 Understanding Life Settlement Taxation is Important